-Now that we've defined what fair use is, consider the following questions before creating your NFT collection.
+Now that we've defined fair use, consider the following questions before creating your NFT collection.

 - Do you own the original rights for all items in your work?

 - If not, does your use of the copyrighted work add new expression, meaning, or message to the original work?

 - Does your use of the copyrighted work adversely affect the value or owners of the original work?

-- Do you have written authorization from original creator to create an NFT?
+- Do you have written authorization from the original creator to create an NFT?

-- If you are modifying an existing NFT (like CryptoPunks or BAYC), do you own the original NFT in your account?
+- If you're modifying an existing NFT, do you own the original NFT in your account?

 Our User Safety team reviews countless collections every day.
 During this process, many collections have been removed from OpenSea for not qualifying as fair use.